Skip to main content

 1. providing notice of a proposed naming action and discussing it with the president and any appropriate vice president; and

-1. The vice president for Finance and Administration;
+1. vice president for Finance and Administration;

-2. the associate vice president of Facilities Services;
+2. associate vice president of Facilities Services;

-4. the controller;
+4. controller;

-5. the executive director of Development;
+5. executive director of Development;

 4. Once this coordinated review is completed, the vice president for Institutional Advancement will consult with the president.
 If approved, the vice president for Institutional Advancement will: